Platelet Inventory Management with Approximate Dynamic Programming: Literature Review

 DP is the main approach to characterize the structure of the optimal policy, used first in \cite{nahmias1973optimal} for a two-period shelf-life problem and later in \cite{fries1975optimal} and \cite{nahmias1975optimal} for the general shelf-life problems with lost and backlogged demand, respectively.
 These studies demonstrate that optimal order quantities depend on the age distribution of units available in the inventory and hence computing the optimal policy using exact DP is hard due to the large state-space.
 They further find that a unit increase in the level of fresher inventory decreases the optimal order quantity at a rate less than one, but more quickly compared to a unit increase in the level of older inventory.

-Given the complexities of finding optimal policies, other studies have mainly focused on developing heuristic solutions that are easy to implement and based on the structural properties of the optimal policy and value function.
-Examples of proposed heuristics are base-stock or TIS (Total-Inventory-to-S) policies that bring up the total inventory level to a fixed value (\citealt{nahmias1976myopic}, \citealt{nandakumar1993near}, \citealt{cooper2001pathwise}, \citealt{bu2022asymptotic}), inspired from the literature of non-perishable inventory systems, and NIS (New-Inventory-to-S) policies that bring up the inventory level of newer items to a fixed value (\citealt{brodheim1975evaluation}, \citealt{deniz2010managing}, \citealt{civelek2015blood}), inspired from the monotone sensitivity of the optimal ordering policy.
+Given the complexities of finding optimal policies, other studies have mainly focused on developing heuristic solutions that are easy to implement.
+Examples of proposed heuristics are base-stock or TIS (Total-Inventory-to-S) policies that bring up the total inventory level to a fixed value (\citealt{nahmias1976myopic}, \citealt{nandakumar1993near}, \citealt{cooper2001pathwise}, \citealt{bu2023asymptotic}), inspired from the literature of non-perishable inventory systems, and NIS (New-Inventory-to-S) policies that bring up the inventory level of newer items to a fixed value (\citealt{brodheim1975evaluation}, \citealt{deniz2010managing}, \citealt{civelek2015blood}), inspired from the monotone sensitivity of the optimal ordering policy.
 Other examples include \cite{rajendran2020hybrid} who propose the $(s, S, \alpha, Q)$ policy which places an order when the total inventory is below the reorder level $s$ with the order size depending on $\alpha$ parameter and develop a stochastic mixed-integer program to find the optimal parameters.
 These heuristics typically do no have performance guarantees.
-One exception is approximation algorithms that extend the marginal cost accounting scheme \citep{levi2007approximation} developed for nonperishable problems to perishable problems, e.g., \cite{chao2015approximation}.
-Recently, \cite{bu2022asymptotic} establish the asymptotic optimality of base-stock policies when lifetime, demand population size, unit penalty cost, or unit outdating cost becomes large. \cite{farrington2023going} propose GPU-accelerated approaches to extend the use of value iteration to larger instances of perishable inventory problems.
+One exception is approximation algorithms that extend the marginal cost accounting scheme \citep{levi2007approximation} developed for nonperishable problems to perishable problems, e.g., \cite{chao2015approximation} and \cite{zhang2023truncated}.
+Recently, \cite{bu2023asymptotic} establish the asymptotic optimality of base-stock policies when lifetime, demand population size, unit penalty cost, or unit outdating cost becomes large. \cite{farrington2023going} propose GPU-accelerated approaches to extend the use of value iteration to larger instances of perishable inventory problems.